michaelfaulkner/xy-type-models/README.md

 ## Configuration files

 Configuration files are located in the [`config_files`](config_files) directory.
 Their contents must follow the strict algorithm-dependent orders given in the subsections below.

 All floats must be given in non-exponential form to 14 significant figures and with the suffix `d0`.

 All strings must be enclosed between two apostrophes, e.g., `'string'`.
 Typically, the value of `output_directory` starts with `'output/`, i.e., the entire value is of the form `'output/rest_of_string'`, but this is not a requirement ([`output`](output) is the xy-type-models output directory, but we often replace this with `../bc4-output` – the relative location of the output directory on our cluster machine).
 For the value of `output_directory`, i) refrain from giving long strings, as this can lead to Fortran runtime errors, and ii) ensure three tabbed spaces between the value of `output_directory` and the word `output_directory` itself, as this avoids Fortran errors when performing multiple runs of the same simulation (the number of runs is set by the value of `no_of_jobs`).

 The minimum / maximum value of `no_of_temperature_increments` is 0 / 99.

 The values of `no_of_jobs` and `max_no_of_cpus` must be positive integers.
 For the value of `max_no_of_cpus`, we recommend giving half the number of CPUs available on your personal machine, e.g., for a four-core machine with two threads per core, we set `max_no_of_cpus = 4`; if `no_of_jobs = 8`, xy-type-models will perform two sets of four parallel runs of the same simulation, and similarly for certain sample-analysis processes.

+In the case of the
+uniform-noise distribution, the value of `width_of_proposal_interval` corresponds to the volume of the support; for the Gaussian-noise distribution, it corresponds to the standard deviation of the noise distribution.

 Note that each configuration file whose name is suffixed with a letter is a Markov-process configuration file, where the configuration file with no suffix must be used for the sample analysis.
-For example, in the [`cvm_figure`]( config_files/cvm_figure) configuration-file directory, `64x64_metrop_a.txt`, `64x64_metrop_b.txt`, `64x64_metrop_c.txt`, `64x64_metrop_d.txt` and `64x64_metrop_e.txt` are the five Markov-process configuration files that generate the samples for `64x64_metrop.txt`.
-This allows us to submit four separate Markov-process jobs to the cluster, thus optimising simulation time and ensuring larger system sizes fall within the time limit.
+For example, in the [`cvm_figs`]( config_files/cvm_figs) configuration-file directory, `64x64_metrop_low_temps_a.txt`, `64x64_metrop_low_temps_b.txt`, `64x64_metrop_low_temps_c.txt`, `64x64_metrop_low_temps_d.txt` and `64x64_metrop_low_temps_e.txt` are the five Markov-process configuration files that generate the samples for `64x64_metrop_low_temps.txt`.
+This allows us to submit five separate Markov-process jobs to the cluster, thus optimising simulation time and ensuring larger system sizes fall within the time limit.

 ### hxy-ecmc configuration file (an example)